Meet the Team: Amy Tsuchitani

-We live in a 24/7 world and it’s easy for me to suffer information overload, so I’ve made a commitment to staying organized above all else.
-Good organizational systems allow me to stay in a bigger picture and strategic mindset, while breaking down the day-to-day into weekly and daily goals that I can manage.
+We live in a 24/7 world, and it’s easy for me to suffer information overload.
+Thus, I’ve made a commitment to staying organized above all else.
+Good organizational systems allow me to stay in a bigger picture and strategic mindset.
+That said, I can still break down the day-to-day into weekly and daily goals that I can manage.
 I feel more focused, energized, and productive this way.

 What tips or tools do you recommend?